nalej/docs/tutorials/appdeployment_wclusters.md

 For this tutorial we are assuming that there is at least one deployed cluster, and that you are already registered in the system.
 Also, to use Nalej through the command-line interface you need to install the `public-api-cli` package that was sent to you by an administrator.
 This is what will allow us to interact with the system.

-*The CLI responses are shown in this document with the default format.
-If you need the responses in JSON format, you can get them by adding --text="json" at the end of your requests, or as a user option.*
+*The CLI responses are shown in this document with the text format, which can be obtain adding --output="text" to the user options.
+If you need the responses in JSON format, you can get them by adding --output="json" at the end of your requests, or as a user option.*

 #### Setting your user options